 SAI’s light microscopes are made by Leica, leader in high quality optics.
-Our electron microscopes, state-of-the-art JEOL TEMs, expertly handle identification of asbestos, while also serving as a more sophisticated tool for forensic and materials analysis.
+Our electron microscopes and, state-of-the-art JEOL TEMs, expertly handle identification of asbestos, while also serving as a more sophisticated tool for forensic and materials analysis.

 SAI is equipped with a 2006 PANalytical X-ray Diffractometer (XRD) manufactured specifically for SAI.
 This machine allows our experts to analyze silica and other materials with impressive accuracy in unparalleled turn-around-times.

-Now, through SAI’s proprietary electronic chain of custody (e-chain), you can submit your sample information electronically.
-By doing so, this preserves the integrity of your sample information throughout the recording and reporting process.
+Now, through SAI’s proprietary electronic chain of custody (e-chain), you can submit your sample information electronically. his preserves the integrity of your sample information throughout the recording and reporting process.

 Additionally, through SAI’s proprietary Laboratory Information Management System (LIMS), the laboratory data can be returned to you electronically.